xesco/castools/docs/CASFILE.md

 - Even if program contains 0x1A byte, it's treated as data, not `EOF`
 - Zero-byte padding (`0x00`) added if needed for 8-byte alignment

 ## 3. MSX Tape Encoding

 This section describes how MSX computers actually read and write cassette tapes.
 While CAS files store the logical structure, real MSX hardware converts data into audio signals that can be recorded on magnetic tape.
-This is the official MSX standard, independent of the CAS preservation format.

 ### 3.1 FSK Modulation